tensorflow/tensorflow/tensorflow/docs_src/tutorials/wide.md

 ### Base Categorical Feature Columns

-To define a feature column for a categorical feature, we can create a `SparseColumn` using the TF.Learn API.
+To define a feature column for a categorical feature, we can create a `SparseColumn` using the tf.contrib.learn API.
 If you know the set of all possible feature values of a column and there are only a few of them, you can use `sparse_column_with_keys`.
 Each key in the list will get assigned an auto-incremental ID starting from 0.
 For example, for the `gender` column we can